 The ‘idea ad campaign’ has been catching a lot of attention these days.
 While many people appreciate the ad, there are some who dismiss that it is silly and absurd and that they are ‘abusing education’ and giving false hope to poor people to promote their product.
+Both sides have a valid point.
+The ad in itself is good, creative, and appealing to the masses.

 But I wouldn’t take it literally and assume that teaching through phones is going to become a reality.
 There are issues of cost, or pedagogical effectiveness, and, of course, great as it sounds, if one teacher is going to educate “a million students” in a single classroom, they might as well use a TV, considering the level of interactivity these classes would have.
 I just think of it as a clever, well-meaning ad and leave it at that.